 \section{Discussion and Conclusions}

-Our Multivariate Multicycle (MM) code framework provides a unification of previous quantum error correcting codes, namely BB~\cite{Bravyi_2024}, MB\cite{voss2025multivariate}, TT~\cite{jacob2025singleshotdecodingfaulttolerantgates, menon2025magictricyclesefficientmagic}, GB~\cite{PhysRevA.88.012311}, and abelian 2BGA~\cite{lin2023quantumtwoblockgroupalgebra} codes.
-It provides metachecks for complete single-shot decoding, with codes supporting partial single-shot Z-decoding for $t \geq 3$ and both X and Z single-shot decoding for $t \geq 4$.
-This improves upon TT codes, which only support single-shot Z-decoding.
-We report a number of low-weight, high-rate, high-distance codes with record-breaking confinement.
+Our Multivariate Multicycle (MM) code framework provides a unification of previous \editcolor{QECCs}, namely BB~\cite{Bravyi_2024}, MB\cite{voss2025multivariate}, TT~\cite{jacob2025singleshotdecodingfaulttolerantgates, menon2025magictricyclesefficientmagic}, GB~\cite{PhysRevA.88.012311}, and abelian 2BGA~\cite{lin2023quantumtwoblockgroupalgebra} codes.
+We report instances of good collapsed 5D through 9D quantum codes, with check weights significantly lower than those of recent small instances of quantum Tanner codes.
+Our construction provides metachecks for complete single-shot decoding (this improves upon TT codes, which only support single-shot Z-decoding).
+We report a number of low-weight, high-rate, high-distance codes with record-breaking confinement profiles.

-Some of the MM codes we provide in Appendix Table~\ref{tab:table2} are relatively high-weight.
-Nonetheless they are high-rate and high-distance, thus they will be valuable with weight-reduction techniques~\cite{hastings2016weight, hastings2021quantum, PRXQuantum.5.040302} which have shown to preserve or even improve the effective fault-tolerant distance while lowering stabilizer weights~\cite{Tan_2025}.
+Some MM codes in Appendix Tables~\ref{tab:table3} and \ref{tab:table4} have relatively high check weights.
+However, they are high-rate and high-distance, therefore they will be valuable with weight-reduction techniques~\cite{hastings2016weight, hastings2021quantum, PRXQuantum.5.040302} that have been shown to preserve or even improve the effective fault-tolerant distance while lowering stabilizer weights~\cite{Tan_2025}.
 Notably, hook errors - which can reduce the effective distance of a code under noisy syndrome extraction~\cite{Gidney_2023} are believed to be absent in higher-dimensional codes under any single-ancilla measurement circuit \cite[Theorem 5]{Tan_2025}.
-We expect investigating weight-reduction techniques with MM codes to be a productive future project.
+We expect that investigating weight-reduction techniques with MM codes will be a productive future project.